Dear Janet Yellen, Inflation Is Coming...

 An unsuspecting Federal Reserve meets this week.
 For the better part of last year, our central bankers completely missed predicting the slowdown in the U.S. economy.
 Once again, our central bankers are falling prey to complacency.
 Inflation is accelerating.
 It should peak in the first quarter of 2017.

-Investors should be weary.
+Investors should be wary.
 If the Fed falls behind on the inflation front, interest rates could rise a lot faster than is currently expected.
 There's reason to be concerned.
-Our analysis suggests that, since Fed chair Ben Bernanke's reign, the central bank's forecasts on growth and inflation are wrong 70% of the time.
+Our analysis suggests that since Fed chair Ben Bernanke's reign, the central bank's forecasts on growth and inflation are wrong 70% of the time.

 On Tuesday, the Fed kicks off its first meeting since raising interest rates in December.
-For some time now, Fed chair Janet Yellen and others have been confounded by inflation that's remained below the central bank's 2% target.
+For some time now, Fed Chair Janet Yellen and others have been confounded by inflation that's remained below the central bank's 2% target.
 Here's an excerpt from the Fed's statement last month:

 "In light of the current shortfall of inflation from 2 percent, the Committee will carefully monitor actual and expected progress toward its inflation goal.
 The Committee expects that economic conditions will evolve in a manner that will warrant only gradual increases in the federal funds rate; the federal funds rate is likely to remain, for some time, below levels that are expected to prevail in the longer run."

 The Consumer Price Index attempts to measure monthly changes in prices.
-Price stability is closely watched by the Federal Reserve, since falling prices are viewed as a negative for economic growth.
+Price stability is closely watched by the Federal Reserve since falling prices are viewed as a negative for economic growth.
 Economic theory suggests that Americans save more and consume less when prices fall because they can expect to buy goods tomorrow at a relatively cheaper price.
 Inflation that's not-too-hot, therefore, is viewed as positive for the economy.

 The Fed will meet eight times in 2017 and currently expects three rates hikes for the year.
 If inflation heats up as we expect, more than three increases could be in the offing.